flame-engine/flame/doc/components.md

 It also provides methods for converting coordinates so you can handle clicks, hovers, render entities on top of tiles, add a selector, etc.

-You can also specify the tileHeight, which is the vertical distance between the bottom and top planes of each cuboid in your tile.
+You can also specify the `tileHeight`, which is the vertical distance between the bottom and top planes of each cuboid in your tile.
 Basically, it's the height of the front-most edge of your cuboid; normally it's half (default) or a quarter of the tile size.
 On the image below you can see the height colored in the darker tone: